zenzombie/the-canvas-method/README.md

   - Shapeless dark areas represent my fears
   - Penciled sketches are scattered throughout — some prominent, some nearly invisible

-- The brush is in my hands, however…
+- The brush is in my hands, although…
   - Some sketches were drawn by others
   - Some sketches were drawn by me
   - Sometimes it’s hard to tell the difference